 Before that point, I had over a dozen guitars, and really enjoyed spending my money on them.
 After I heard the sound of my first guitar (even though it was terrible looking by my standards now) I fell in love.

 Now that I can make a guitar myself, I have absolutely no need to purchase a guitar from a store.
 Why spend money on something that I can do myself.
 Also, why pay for something that is run of the mill.

 When you make something yourself, you feel a warmth.
 You feel a sense of accomplishment and pride in finishing the project well.
 Then, when you use that project in some part of your life, it warms you again.

 If you have any questions about Chop Your Own Wood, please leave a comment and I will be glad to answer them.
 Also, please share this with your friends on Pinterest!
 Happy building.

-- 20 Years Experience in Woodworking
+- More than 20 Years Woodworking Experience

-- 7 Published Books Available on Amazon
+- 7 Woodworking Books Available on Amazon

-- 1 Million+ Words Published
+- Over 1 Million Words Published About Woodworking